PedroManse/runa/README.md

 `StopRunner` should be used in cases where there's valuable information to be passed down to the runner when they are to be halted.
 Otherwise `SimpleStop` should be used.

+If `SimpleStop` is implemented on a command, `StopRunner` is automatically implemented on the command it self to simply common use cases.

 # Runner
 An async runner can receive a commands and execute them.
 They are entirely implementation-specific and created solely for the Managers.